SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

 ## Exercise 3.11 Run on Multiple Databases

-1. SQL can also be executed against multiple databases and the results are provided in a downloadable file.
+1. SQL statements can also be executed against multiple databases.
+Paste in the below SQL into the SQL Console and from the **Run** icon select **Run on Multiple Databases**.

     ```SQL
     SELECT CURRENT_USER FROM DUMMY;